- 23 Mar 2018

-Help speed-up the process by adding a little detergent to help break down the matter.
+Help speed up the process by adding a little detergent to help break down the matter.
 We recommend something natural, like a plant-based surfactant.
 ENJO’s Natural Washing-up Liquid contains sugar beet and sweetcorn surfactants with added orange peel oil, which is great for cutting through grease.

 Don’t soak for too long

-Cold dirty dishes in the morning appeal to no one, and the soaking process is far more effective when the water is hot/warm.
+Cold dirty dishes in the morning appeal to no one and the soaking process is far more effective when the water is hot/warm.
 So once the water has cooled, don’t wait, start the cleaning process.

 The soaking process often removes the majority of burned-on food, but if you’re left with the really tough stain directly on the bottom of the pan, this calls for an effective sponge or brush to team with your natural Washing-up Liquid.
-ENJO’s Kitchen Sponge is double-sided, the ‘grime side’ is made up of tough fibres, perfect for scouring tough stains loose without scratching the surfaces of expensive pans.
+ENJO’s Kitchen Sponge is double-sided, the ‘grime side’ is made up of tough fibres, perfect for scouring tough stains lose without scratching the surfaces of expensive pans.